lsmmega/mm5brilliance/README.md

 * Customer music engine.
 * Larger ROM size.
 * Mapper is changed to MMC5.
-* Music data can be read each 8kb PRG size.
+* Music data can be read each 8kb PRG bank.
 * Music track is up to 255.
 * New level design.
 * New graphic.